probabilistic-numerics/probnum/docs/source/development/example_notebook.md

 make clean
 make html
 ```
-If the notebook compiles successfully you should see output similar to:
+If the notebook compiles successfully, you should see output similar to:
 ```bash
 ...
 copying notebooks ...
 [100%] notebooks/uncertainties_odefilter.ipynb